Needham slashes price target on EBET Inc. [EBET] – find out why.

-EBET Inc. [NASDAQ: EBET] plunged by $0.0 during the normal trading session on Wednesday and reaching a high of $0.104 during the day while it closed the day at $0.09.
+EBET Inc. [NASDAQ: EBET] stock went on a downward path that fall over -16.86% on Monday, amounting to a one-week price decrease of less than -23.90%.
 The company report on July 26, 2023 at 9:00 AM that EBET Initiates Review of Strategic Alternatives.

 The Board of Directors of EBET initiates a review of strategic alternatives to maximize value.